nonflow/class/README.md

 3. Create your `commands.yaml` file based on the provided example.

-4. Replace the placeholder credentials in `commands.yaml` with your actual API keys and tokens.
+4. Create your `private.yaml` file and add your actual API keys and tokens.

+5. Set up your `.env` file with the correct paths for `private.yaml` and `commands.yaml`.

-5. Run the runner:
+6. Run the runner:
    ```
-   python runner.py commands.yaml
+   python runner.py
    ```

 ## Dependencies

 - PyYAML: Used for parsing YAML files.
 - Requests: Used for making HTTP requests to APIs.
+- python-dotenv: Used for loading environment variables from .env file.

 ## Configuration

-Modify the `commands.yaml` file to include the commands you want to execute with the appropriate credentials.
+1. Modify the `commands.yaml` file to include the commands you want to execute, using appropriate account aliases.
+2. Update the `private.yaml` file with your actual credentials for each service and account.
+3. Set up the `.env` file with the correct paths for `private.yaml` and `commands.yaml`.

 ## Extending the Project